ceph-korea/ceph-korean-doc/ceph-korean-doc/architecture.rst

 unified system.
 Ceph is highly reliable, easy to manage, and free.
 The power of Ceph can transform your company's IT infrastructure and your ability to manage vast amounts of data.
 Ceph delivers extraordinary scalability–thousands of clients accessing petabytes to exabytes of data.
-A :term:`Ceph Node` leverages commodity hardware and intelligent daemons, and a :term:`Ceph Storage Cluster` accommodates large numbers of nodes, which communicate with each other to replicate and redistribute data dynamically.
+A :term:`Ceph 노드` leverages commodity hardware and intelligent daemons, and a :term:`Ceph 스토리지 클러스터` accommodates large numbers of nodes, which communicate with each other to replicate and redistribute data dynamically.